Amit-4582/policy-backend/README.md

 # Policy Insurance - Backend API

-This is the backend for the AI Avatar application, built with Node.js, Express, and Sequelize ORM.
-It provides APIs for generating and managing AI-powered avatar functionalities.
+This is the backend for the Policy Insurance application, built with Node.js, Express, and Sequelize ORM.
+It provides APIs for generating and creating policies and aslo we have a functionalities which calculate and illustrate list of data.
 This README provides detailed, step-by-step instructions to set up and run the application locally on an Ubuntu system.

 ## Prerequisites